plasmodic/ecto_image_pipeline/doc/index.rst

 ^^^^^^^
 ::

-  % cd image_pipeline/build
+  % cd ecto_image_pipeline/build
   % make
   % ctest -V

 use it
 ^^^^^^
-See samples/user_project for a project that uses image_pipeline
+See samples/user_project for a project that uses ecto_image_pipeline